-Other Groups: City of Little Rock Planning and Development; Public Works; Housing

-Funding Sources: USDOT RAISE Grant; Metroplan STBG Grant (for street reconstruction); TIF Financing (once TIF is established)
+Lead Implementer: Rock Region Metro Other Groups: City of Little Rock Planning and Development; Public Works; Housing Timeline: Short Term (1-3 Years) Funding Sources: USDOT RAISE Grant; Metroplan STBG Grant (for street reconstruction); TIF Financing (once TIF is established)

-Rock Region Metro is exploring opportunities for reimagining their River Cities Transit Center as a mixed-use transit-oriented development that could continue to provide transit service while also providing ground-level commercial spaces, amenities for daily needs, and multifamily rental at a range of affordability levels.
+Rock Region Metro is exploring opportunities for reimagining their River Cities Transit Center as a mixed-use transit-oriented development that could continue to provide transit service while also providing ground-level retail, commercial spaces, amenities for daily needs, and multifamily rental at a range of affordability levels.
 Ongoing work and coordination between Rock Region Metro and the City on this redevelopment should be prioritized as the site sits at a critical junction between Main Street and the River Market, and adding new development to the site will help to connect the two areas.
 Redevelopment will require further design study and community engagement for a final design to be advanced.